pnkmtt/Terraform_Docker_Class/README.md

 # Terraform_Docker_Class
-Basic class on Ansible using Vagrant and Virtualbox.
+Basic class on Ansible using Terraform and Docker.

 ## Introduction